luigalve/DensePack/README.md

 <br>
 <br>

-One HTML file.
 Open it in a browser and you have a packer:
 1. Paste text or drag a file in,
 2. pick a font and a size,
 3. watch the token estimate move,